WbWbX/BFragmentationAnalyzer/README.md

 * `BFragmentationAnalyzer`: allows to create some simple histograms with the b-fragmentation momentum transfer functions and the number of semi-leptonically decaying B hadrons in the simulation
-* `BFragmentationWeightProducer`: puts in the EDM event two ValueMaps with weights to be used on a jet-by-jet case to reweight the fragmentation function and the semi-leptonic branching ratios of the B hadrons according to the uncertainties
+* `BFragmentationWeightProducer`: puts in the EDM event ValueMaps with weights to be used on a jet-by-jet case to reweight the fragmentation function and the semi-leptonic branching ratios of the B hadrons according to the uncertainties

 # Running the plugins
 The analyzer can be run on the output of the ParticleLevelProducer.
-The example below showers some Pohweg LHE events with Pythia8 setting a specific Bowler-Lund parameters.
+The example below produces some Pohweg TT events and showers them with Pythia8 setting a specific tune and Bowler-Lund parameter.
 ```
-cmsRun test/runBFragmentationAnalyzer_cfg.py param=0.855  outputFile=xb_central.root
+cmsRun test/runBFragmentationAnalyzer_cfg.py frag=BL param=0.855 tune=CP5 outputFile=xb_central.root
 ```
 The producer can also be run on the output of the ParticleLevelProducer.
 The example below shows how to do it starting from a MiniAOD file.